max-mapper/get-dat/markdown/02-link.md

 ## `dat share`

-First, let's create a link that represents these files.
+First, let's create a link to share these files.
 Type:

 ```
 $ dat share